vesuxyz/docs/docs/curators/vaults/tooling.md

 This is a smart contract that simplifies the creation of a new vault and increases security for curators and users by: bundling the deployment of all Vault components, configuring roles and oracles, emitting the respective onchain events for vault tracking.

-## NAV Oracle
+## AuM Oracle

-This is a smart contract that computes and reports the vault's NAV onchain, reducing the dependence on offchain infrastructure and increasing the operational security.
+This is a smart contract that computes and reports the vault's _Assets under Management_ (AuM) onchain, reducing the dependence on offchain infrastructure and increasing the operational security.

 ## Vault indexing & backend